PDziersk/Git-EPortfolio/README.md

 # Git-EPortfolio

-Files for my ePortfolio about basic revision control systems and the benefit of using git.
+Files for my ePortfolio about revision control systems and the benefit of using git.